thomasrosen/system-info/possible-clutter.md

 Use `find . -type d -name node_modules -prune 2>/dev/null` to get the node_modules folders in the current dictonary. `-prune` stops find from going into subfolders inside node_modules.
 Checking the whole system often was not helpful, as many electron apps also have a node_modules folder that is needed for them to function.

+### Apple Music Artwork caching
+The folder `~/Library/Containers/com.apple.AMPArtworkAgent` was a few GB.
+This is apperently a process to cache artwork for apple music.

 To be continued…

 ## Terminal Stuff